gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 But the main value of the newsletter should be the **content**.
 The sales angle should feel like the natural next step, not the whole point.

-## It can also help existing customers with personalized content
+## Personalized newsletters for existing customers

 Automated newsletters are not only useful for prospects.
 They can be even more powerful for existing customers, because you already know something about how those customers behave.